MichaelOdermatt/MikesSiteGenerator/README.md

 ```

 ### Custom HTML Elements
 The parsing will wrap any disconnected text blocks in `<p>` tags.
 There's also support for custom HTML elements in your markdown.
-If you decide to add one just make sure it's placed on a new line, seperated from any non-HTML text blocks.
+If you decide to add one just make sure it's placed on a new line, separated from any non-HTML text blocks.

 Good
 ```